raymondpang365/version-control-guide/chapter-2.md

 Repeat Step 3 to to resolve Merge Conflict.
 Just repeat Step 3-6 until you can finally make a pull request without merge conflicts.

+After the pull request is approved, announce to your team with your communication tools (such as slack or whatsapp)

 ## 2.4) Delivery, Deploy and Release